prnthp/opensim-stl-export/README.md

 1. `conda install numpy numpy-stl`
 1. *Optional for vtp2stl.py* `conda install vtk`

-## Whazzat reference_cube.stl?
+## Whazzat reference_cube.stl &amp; reference_arrow.stl
-Bodies with no mesh (sometimes used as joints) will have that in place.
+- reference_cube.stl: Bodies with no mesh will have that in place.
 Replace that with your own stl file if you prefer other brilliant shapes.
+Also it's not actually a cube, but it makes up the coordinate axes x, y and z.
+- refernce_arrow.stl: The "arrow" will point to the joint's axis, and the "arrow's width" will point to the current angle of the coordinate.

 ## Limitations
 It's a quick and dirty thing I threw together.
 So it only exports the first attached mesh of each body.
 Please extend this and help make OpenSim more friendly for engineers!